 Beyer, who has served as WJU president since 2010, said he decided not to seek another term as president due to what he termed a "family-oriented decision."
 He will work closely with Fleming on the transition.

-PRESIDENT SELECTED — The Rev. James Fleming, center, executive vice president of Wheeling Jesuit University will become the university’s next president on July 1.
-Joining Fleming for his announcement are outgoing President Richard Beyer and Board of Trustees Chairwoman Mimie Helm. - Casey Junkins
+PRESIDENT SELECTED — The Rev. James Fleming, center, executive vice president of Wheeling Jesuit University, center, will become the university’s next president July 1.
+Joining Fleming for his announcement are outgoing President Richard Beyer and Board of Trustees Chairwoman Mimie Helm. -- Casey Junkins

 "The experience here at WJU has been tremendous, and I am grateful for the opportunity to work with such outstanding people," Beyer said, adding that Fleming is an "outstanding partner."